lino-framework/book/docs/about/lino_and_django.rst

   Django's forms by the concept of :doc:`layouts </dev/layouts>`.

-- Lino suggests (but doesn't enfore) to use its own system for :doc:`/dev/datamig` migrations instead of Django's default `Migrations
+- Lino suggests (but doesn't enfore) to use its own system for :doc:`database migrations </dev/datamig>` instead of Django's default `Migrations
   <https://docs.djangoproject.com/en/dev/topics/migrations/>`_ system.